Skip to main content

 Need for self-determination

-He sees this need for control directly reflected in the popularity of open-world video games.
-In those, as a player, you choose your own path and determine much of your experience.
+This need for control is directly reflected in the popularity of open-world video games.
+In these games, players choose their own path and largely determine their own experience.

-He transforms a space of 3000 m2 into two worlds from the series: the high-tech city Piltover and the underworld Zaun.
+A space of 3000 m2 is transformed into two worlds from the series: the high-tech city Piltover and the underworld Zaun.
 Upon entering, each guest receives a raven mask.
-This way, you become part of the world and a character yourself, where multiple stories unfold simultaneously.
+This makes you part of the world and a character in which multiple stories unfold simultaneously.

 League of legends jpeg